Olivia de Havilland: Early life

 Olivia was raised to appreciate the arts, beginning with ballet lessons at the age of four and piano lessons a year later.
 She learned to read before she was six, and her mother, who occasionally taught drama, music, and elocution, had her recite passages from Shakespeare to strengthen her diction.
 During this period, Olivia's sister first started calling her "Livvie", a nickname that lasted throughout her life.
 De Havilland entered Saratoga Grammar School in 1922 and did well in her studies.
 She enjoyed reading, writing poetry, and drawing, and once represented her grammar school in a county spelling bee, finishing in second place.
 Lilian had a new Tudor-style house built in 1923, and the family resided there until the early 1930s.
-In April 1925, after her divorce was finalized, Lilian married George Milan Fontaine, a department store manager for O. A. Hale & Co. in San Jose.
+In April 1925, after her divorce was finalized, Lilian married George Milan Fontaine, a department-store manager for O. A. Hale and Co. in San Jose.
 Fontaine was a respectable businessman and a good provider, but his strict parenting style generated animosity and later rebellion in both of his new stepdaughters.